34 years of service.

 Costa Rica Mission

 Jungle/Street Church 24/7 “A Church Without Walls" serves those in both Costa Rica and Collin County, Texas by bringing church to the un-churched.
 We serve any area we see the un-churched, hurting, or hopeless.
 We also serve those with mental health needs and those who find themselves in situations of extreme need.
 We are in the streets 7 days a week caring for these individuals by bringing them, hope, food, and the message of Jesus Christ's love for them.
 We also network with local agencies to help find for those we serve jobs, housing, temporary shelter, medical, and mental health resources, etc. We are committed to fighting this crisis that our county finds itself in by partnering with our community to make a safer place for all.
-As of 3/15/23 we pray and share hope with approximately 400 individuals monthly, or supply food, clothes, or medicine to approximately 250 individuals monthly who find themselves homeless in Collin County.
+As of 10/30/23 we pray and share hope with approximately 400 individuals monthly, or supply food, clothes, or medicine to approximately 250 individuals monthly who find themselves homeless in Collin County.
 We also help on average 200 homeless individuals a month find housing options, shelters, mental health care, addiction care, food, or clothing.
-This is separate from the 250 we serve hot meals to.

 Serving Local Churches and Ministries